 What Language Should The Contract Be In?

 A purchase agreement should be drafted in Georgian.
-In case a party to the agreement does not understand Georgian, the agreement must be bilingual..
+If a party to the agreement does not understand Georgian, the agreement must also be translated.

 As part of our legal processes, ExpatHub can check the accuracy of the translation so you have no surprises.
 We also identify clauses that should be of concern, so you can request revisions by the seller.
 Additionally, we can send our lawyers to negotiate revisions and any other part of the purchase process.
 Get more information about our real estate legal services here.